 “I want our community to value our children.
 It reflects on us, how we treat our young people,” Brown says.
 “I want them to achieve their potential and be happy.”

 The Grand Forks Promise, a bedrock mission statement, puts youth front and center in its goals.
-And in practice, the city has established impressive programs that focus on young people.
+And in practice, the city has established impressive programs focusing on young people.
 Since 2005 a Cabinet on Young People has worked on youth-related issues, advised by the Grand Forks Youth Commission, 24 people between ages 14 and 18.
 The city has launched a successful Coaching Boys Into Men initiative, in which athletic coaches teach alternatives to interpersonal violence to young men.
 And the Social Host law works to prohibit people of any age from hosting “an event or gathering where they know (or reasonably should know) that underage drinking is taking place.”
 We have a successful anti-bullying campaign; we have a youth television station in the schools, our Youth Commission brings students in and gives them a voice,” Brown says.
 “We show them they matter.
 We include them.
 I see them as our future, and I want them to take good care of me when I am older.”

 Schools Are Outstanding

-Part of caring for youth, of course, is providing excellent schools, and Grand Forks does just that.
+Part of caring for youth is providing excellent schools, and Grand Forks does just that.
 Grand Forks Public Schools, which comprises the Grand Forks and Grand Forks Air Force Base school districts, serves more than 7,200 students in two high schools, four middle schools, 11 elementary schools and a Head Start program.
 Attendance is well over 96 percent, and 65 percent of the teachers have master’s degrees and beyond.
 The city also has five religiously-affiliated private elementary schools and a Montessori school.

-“On any given night you can find pretty much all of us out at a UND hockey game,” Brown says.
+“On any given night, you can find pretty much all of us out at a UND hockey game,” Brown says.
 “We have a great working relationship with the university, and we love it when our students come back to town after vacations.”

-Housing a Priority
+Housing is a Priority

 “We were hurting for housing, so I set up a Blue Ribbon Commission to study it.
-We’re Norwegian around here, so we’re hesitant to take risks, but the commission was able to give developers data to show them that building housing would be a good investment,” Brown says.
-“Now there’s building on every corner – housing is exploding.
+We’re Norwegian around here, so we’re hesitant to take risks, but the commission was able to give developers data to show them that building housing would be a good investment, Brown says.
+“Now there’s a building on every corner – housing is exploding.
 All kinds of housing.”

 “To ride your bike on the bike path takes four hours, but you spend half of that visiting,” Brown says.
-“It’s a very connected community – you always see people you know, wherever you go.”
+“It’s a very connected community – you always see people you know wherever you go.”